Best-Effort Policies for Robust Markov Decision Processes: Representation of Robust Value Functions

 We first introduce a change in perspective to the value function, which we will use in \cref{sec:characterization} to solve \cref{prob:statement}.
 Instead of using shared variables to represent dependencies between probabilities (such as $\xi$ in \cref{fig:rmdp1}), we label each transition with its own probability $p(s,a)(s')$ and encode dependencies in the uncertainty set $\cP$.
 For instance, we can equally represent the RMDP in \cref{fig:rmdp1} using the uncertainty set

 We aim to reason about the expected return when the transition function is fixed \emph{in all but one state}.
-To this end, we introduce the notion of an incomplete transition function.
+To this end, we introduce the notion of a partial transition function.